-The Greenberg Bladder Cancer Institute granted two awards in 2017.
+The Greenberg Bladder Cancer Institute granted three awards in 2017.

 Nuclear receptor-activated transcriptomic signatures in human urothelium for the deconvolution of tumour transcriptomes.

 Department of Biology

 Understanding Sexual Dysfunction in Women with Bladder Cancer Undergoing Radical Cystectomy